Youssef-Mekkkawy/auris-v4/README.md

 **Proprietary & Confidential**

-Copyright © 2026 **AISSP**.
+Copyright © 2026.
 All Rights Reserved.

-This repository and its contents are the proprietary property of AISSP.
+This repository and its contents are proprietary.
 Unauthorized copying, modification, distribution, or use of this software — via any medium — is strictly prohibited without the express written permission of the author.
 This software is **not open-source**.

 ---

 <div align="center">

-Built with ❤️ for Egypt & the MENA region by **AISSP**
+Built with ❤️ for Egypt & the MENA region

 </div>